Ekt0s/Sharma-Tools/README.md

 Sharma-Tools
 ============

-Utility class to make SharedPreferences more handy
+A bundle mixing all utilities class that can make Android API features more handy.

 Contributing